 Liquid Food Coloring vs Gel Food Coloring

 I prefer using gel food coloring when baking because you only need a little bit to get intense colors.
-This is especially important when coloring things are a darker color.
-One downside about gel food coloring is the availability.
-You’ll have to plan ahead to purchase it from a store such as Michaels or buy it online as I did here on Amazon.
-I buy it in a multi-pack so that I have most of the colors I would need.
+This is especially important when coloring things that are a darker color.
+The one downside of gel food coloring is its availability.
+You’ll have to plan ahead to purchase it from a store such as Michaels or buy it online.
+I buy it in a multi-pack to have most of the colors I need.

 On the other hand, the nice thing about liquid food coloring is that it is readily available at your local grocery store.
 It will definitely work in this recipe, but you might need to use more of it to get a deep pink color.

 Add the rice krispies and stir until evenly coated with the marshmallow mixture.

 Other kinds of cereal can be stirred into the melted marshmallows instead of the rice krispies.
 If you want to be able to make pinwheels, I would suggest sticking to one of the crispy rice cereals such as Fruity Pebbles or Cocoa Krispies.

 Spread the mixture out on a large, rimmed baking sheet or jelly roll pan.
 Cover the bottom of the pan with parchment paper to make it easier to remove.
 Or use butter to grease the pan well.

 My favorite trick for spreading out rice krispies treats in the pan is to put my hand in a plastic baggie, grease the baggie with butter, and then use my covered hand to flatten the treats.
 Other options would be to use a greased silicone spatula or even the flat bottom of a greased measuring cup.

 Next, flip the pan of rice krispies treats over onto a large sheet of parchment paper.
 Smack the pan several times to loosen the treats.
 You may need to use a spatula to gently peel the treats from the pan if you didn’t use parchment paper to line the pan.